The Society of Folk Dance Historians (SFDH)

 Information: Graham Hempel, teacher of Russian, Georgian, Ukrainian, Yugoslavian, and contra dance.

 In 1957, he attended the Santa Barbara Folk Dance Conference on a scholarship where he met Anatol Joukowsky.
 Two years later, Graham moved to San Francisco to study with Joukowsky, the San Francisco Ballet, and the Academy of Ballet.
 He performed the role of "Trepak" in the Pacific Ballet production of "Nutcracker" for three seasons.
-While in San Francisco, while working a day job as an office boy, he would study ballet in the evening and performed with Joukowsky's Dance Guild, the Russian Folk Dance Group, the Russian Folk Chorus, and Pacific Ballet, and the San Francisco Ballet.
+While in San Francisco, working a day job as an office boy, he would study ballet in the evening and perform with Joukowsky's Dance Guild, the Russian Folk Dance Group, the Russian Folk Chorus, Pacific Ballet, and the San Francisco Ballet.
 After seeing the Georgian State Ensemble perform in San Francisco in 1960, Graham set out to learn this form of dance and by 1968 was able to perform it "on toe."

 In 1968 and 1970, he performed with New York City's Don Cossack Chorus as a soloist during two three-month tours.
 Graham later became an Assistant Choreographer for Vladimir Profilov's Russian Folk Dance Group.
 In 1971, he directed his own performing group, the Khadra Ethnic Music & Dance Ensemble, which became a company of 35 dancers and musicians that presented concerts around California.
-Since 1972 he has taught in excess of 100 master classes, weekend workshops, and weeklong camps all over the United States and Mexico.
+After 1972 he taught in excess of 100 master classes, weekend workshops, and weeklong camps all over the United States and Mexico.

 In 1978, he moved to Los Angeles, California, and joined the famed AMAN Folk Ensemble as a soloist and choreographer.
 Graham is one of a handful of American men (including Vince Evanchuk) who developed the art of dancing on his toes in the folk tradition of the men in the Republic of Georgia.
 He has performed solo on the stages of Los Angeles; Dorothy Chandler Pavilion, San Francisco's Opera House, New York's Brooklyn Academy of Music, and San Diego's East County Performing Arts Center.
 He has also appeared on television in San Francisco, Oakland, and the Republic of Georgia, and been interviewed on radio.